wyllade/culture-explorer/README.md

 Mila is a full-stack cultural exploration website built with:

 React + Vite for the frontend
-Flask + Python for the backend API
+Flask + Python for the backend
-HTML5 + CSS3 for structure and styling
+HTML5 + CSS3 for styling and structure
 JavaScript (ES6+) for frontend logic
 SQLite / SQLAlchemy for data storage